30 Traveller reviews from Holiday Watchdog

 "my husband and i have just returned from this hotel,where we spent a lovely week. as you can see by the title of this review we have been there before albeit 5yrs ago. the hotel itself is spotless however we felt that the rooms could do with a bit of a freshening up especially the bathroom. the maid came in every day to change towels etc. as we are an older couple we did not participate in the games the animation team organised but we did watch. they did not hound people to join in. the staff are all excellent, from houseboys to reception. the bar staff and dining room staff are really friendly and look after you very well. there is not a large choice at breakfast. lunch and dinner are better choices and the food is always very well cooked. we would go back again without a doubt"

-- Travel date: Tue 21st of April 2009
+- Travel date: 21st April 2009

 - Travel date: 29th October 2008

 first things first the weather was fanta...

-- Travel date: Fri 26th of September 2008
+- Travel date: 26th September 2008

 Nice hotel, there are many things to do ...